zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 You might be talking about deceptive alignment, [a hypothesized phenomenon where a situationally aware AI strategically feigns aligned behavior in order to preserve its later influence](https://www.lesswrong.com/posts/zthDPAjh9w6Ytbeks/deceptive-alignment#4_2__Conditions_for_deceptive_alignment).
 Researchers [have](https://www.lesswrong.com/posts/RTkatYxJWvXR4Qbyd/deceptive-alignment-is-less-than-1-likely-by-default) [debated](https://www.lesswrong.com/posts/A9NxPTwbw6r6Awuwt/how-likely-is-deceptive-alignment) how likely that is, but I'm not sure what to make of those arguments.
 I'd like to factor that consideration out.
 Suppose, _arguendo_, that we could figure out how to avoid deceptive alignment.
 How would your risk story change?

 **Doomimir**: What would that even mean?
 What we would think of as "deception" isn't a weird edge case you can trivially avoid; it's convergent for [any agent that isn't specifically coordinating with you](https://www.lesswrong.com/posts/ybG3WWLdxeTTL3Gpd/communication-requires-common-interests-or-differential) to [interpret certain states of reality as communication signals with a shared meaning](https://www.lesswrong.com/posts/4hLcbXaqudM9wSeor/philosophy-in-the-darkest-timeline-basics-of-the-evolution).

 When you set out poisoned ant baits, you likely don't think of yourself as trying to deceive the ants, but you are.
+Similarly, a smart AI won't think of itself as trying to deceive us.
+It's trying to achieve its goals.
+If its plans happen to involve emitting sound waves or character sequences that _we interpret_ as  about the world, that's our problem.

 **Simplicia**: "What would that even"—this isn't 2008, Doomishko!
 I'm talking about the technology right here in front of us!
 When GPT-4 writes original code for me, I don't think it's strategically deciding that obeying me instrumentally serves its final goals!
 From everything I've read about how it was made and seen about how it behaves, it looks awfully like it's just generalizing from its training distribution in an intuitively reasonable way, as surely as the modular arithmetic network computes that 89 + 42 ≅ 18 mod 113.
 You ridicule people who deride LLMs as stochastic parrots, ignoring the obvious ["sparks of AGI"](https://arxiv.org/abs/2303.12712) right in front of their face.
 Why is it not equally absurd to deny [the evidence in front of your face that alignment may be somewhat easier than it looked 15 years ago](https://www.lesswrong.com/posts/i5kijcjFJD6bn7dwq/evaluating-the-historical-value-misspecification-argument)?
 By all means, expound on the nonobvious game theory of deception; by all means, point out that the superintelligence at the end of time will be an expected utility maximizer.
 But all the same, RLHF/[DPO](https://arxiv.org/abs/2305.18290) as [the cherry on top of a cake of unsupervised learning](https://medium.com/syncedreview/yann-lecun-cake-analogy-2-0-a361da560dae) is verifiably working miracles for us today—in response to commands, not because it has a will of its own aligned with ours.
 Why is that merely "capabilities" and not at all "alignment"?
 I'm trying to understand, Doomimir Doomovitch, but you're not making this easy!

-**Doomimir**: _[starting to anger]_ Simplicia Optimistovna, [if I didn't know about your disability, I'd say](https://www.lesswrong.com/posts/y4bkJTtG3s5d6v36k/stupidity-and-dishonesty-explain-each-other-away) I [_don't_ think you're trying to understand](https://www.lesswrong.com/posts/e4GBj6jxRZcsHFSvP/assume-bad-faith).
+**Doomimir**: _[starting to anger]_ Simplicia Optimistovna, if you weren't from Earth, [I'd say](https://www.lesswrong.com/posts/y4bkJTtG3s5d6v36k/stupidity-and-dishonesty-explain-each-other-away) I [_don't_ think you're trying to understand](https://www.lesswrong.com/posts/e4GBj6jxRZcsHFSvP/assume-bad-faith).
 I never claimed that GPT-4 in particular is what you would call deceptively aligned.
 Endpoints are easier to predict than intermediate trajectories!

+[TODO: only that greater capability will lead to deception]

 **Simplicia**: If you're only talking about the superintelligence at the end of time and not making any claims about existing systems, then what was the whole "alien actress", "predicting bar conversations doesn't make you drunk" analogy about?
-If it was just a ham-fisted way to explain to people even more retarded than I am that LLMs that do relatively well on a Turing test aren't humans, then I agree, trivially.
+If it was just a ham-fisted way to explain to normies that LLMs that do relatively well on a Turing test aren't humans, then I agree, trivially.
 But it seemed like you thought you were making a much stronger point, ruling out an entire class of alignment strategies based on imitation.

 **Doomimir**: _[cooler]_ Basically, I think you're failing to appreciate how things that have been optimized to look good to you can [predictably behave differently in domains where they haven't been optimized to look good to you](https://www.lesswrong.com/posts/xFotXGEotcKouifky/worlds-where-iterative-design-fails)—particularly, when they're doing any serious optimization of their own.
 You mention the video game agent that navigates to the right instead of collecting a coin.
 You claim that it's not surprising given the training set-up, and can be fixed by appropriately diversifying the training data.
 But could you have called that in advance, rather than in retrospect?
 Everywhere your hill-climbing training process gets snagged on a local correlate rather than internalizing what you really wanted, is a place where your AIs preferences don't match yours.

 I think if you understood what was really going on inside of LLMs, you'd see thousands and thousands of analogues of the "going right rather than getting the coin" problem.
 The point of the actress analogy is that the outward appearance doesn't tell you what goals the system is steering towards, which is where the promise and peril of AGI lies—and the fact that deep learning systems are a godawful mess, not all of which is steering towards goals, makes the situation worse, not better.
 The analogy doesn't depend on _current_ LLMs having the intelligence or situational awareness to be scheming against us, and it doesn't preclude LLMs being mundanely useful in the manner of an interactive textbook—much as an actress could be employed to give plausible-sounding answers to questions posed to her character, without _being_ that character.

+[TODO: don't say "scheming against us"; use language that indicates the convergence]

 **Simplicia**: Those mismatches still need to show up in behavior under some conditions, though.
 I complained about Claude's personality, but that honestly seems fixable with scaling by an AI company not based in California.
 If human imitation is so superficial and not robust, why does constitutional AI work _at all_?
 You claim that "actually" being nice would get in the way of predicting nice behavior.
 How?
 Why would it get in the way?